What is a Automatic Transfer Switch ATS panel?

 There are two main types of automatic transfer switch panel, ones with built in mains detection and panels without mains detection.
 Both work differently.
 This article describes the basic, normal operating function.
 Different panels can have slightly different functions and more advanced control systems.

 Automatic Transfer Switch ATS panels with Mains Detection

 Automatic transfer switch ATS panels with mains detection built in monitor the mains supply.
-When they detect a mains failure, normally using a mains failure relay, normally they will disconnect from the mains and send a signal to the generator to start.
-Once the generator has started, it will send a "available" signal back.
+When they detect a mains failure, normally using a mains failure relay, they will disconnect from the mains and send a signal to the generator to start.
+Once the generator has started, it will send an "available" signal back.
 When the ATS receives this, it will switch to the generator supply.

 Automatic Transfer Switch ATS panels without Mains Detection

 Automatic transfer switch ATS panels without mains detection need the mains detection built into the generator or elsewhere.
 When the generator detects a mains failure, it will send a signal to the ATS to disconnect from the mains and start automatically.
 Once the generator has started, it will send a signal to the generator to start.
 When it receives this, the ATS will switch to the generator supply.

 What are the advantages/disadvantages of an automatic transfer panel?

 Here is a summary of the advantages and disadvantages of a manual transfer panel over an automatic transfer switch.